jesseopdenbrouw/riscv-minimal/CODE/usart_printf/syscalls/README.md

 It returns the time in microseconds since last reset.

-The `_times` system call is currently not implemented.
+The `_times` system returns the time in clock ticks which is 1 us based.

 ## Status

 Tested.
+Works.